joneswack/dp-rfs/README.md

 ### Localized random features for Gaussian kernels with short length scales

 Approximating the Gaussian kernel on high-frequency data, tipycally modelled using short length scales, is very challenging for random feature methods.
 The `local_approximations` folder contains implementations where the above Maclaurin approximations are centered around individual test points to improve results considerably in such scenarios.
-These implementations follow the work of *wacker2022c* and serve to reproduce the experiments in the original paper.
+These implementations follow the work of [(Wacker, 2022c)](https://arxiv.org/abs/2204.05667) and serve to reproduce the experiments in the original paper.

 ### Approximating other Dot Product Kernels using the Maclaurin method